nicolomaioli/t3-docker-compose/README.md

 - Exposes the following ports to localhost:
   - `3306`: to access MySQL;
   - `5555`: to access Prisma Studio;
-  - `8080`: to access the application.
+  - `8080`: to access the application;
+- Does not provide support for Docker in Docker.

 Open the repository in Visual Studio Code, install the recommended extension, then accept the prompt or `ctrl+Shift+p` (`cmd+Shift+p` on Mac) and run